Kamal Ahmed Majumder

-Kamal Ahmed Majumder (born 3 March 1950) is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member from Dhaka-15 since its inception in 2009.
+Kamal Ahmed Majumder (born 3 March 1950) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Dhaka-15 since its inception in 2009 until 2024.
+He served as a State Minister of Industries during 2019–2024 at the fourth Hasina ministry.

 Early life

 Majumder graduated with a B.A. degree.

 Career

 Majumder contested the controversial by-election in Mirpur on 3 February 1993.
 He lost the election to Bangladesh Nationalist Party candidate Sayed Muhammad Mohsin.
 He was arrested in August 2002 by Bangladesh Police during the Bangladesh Nationalist Party government.
 Amnesty International feared that he would be tortured in custody.

 Majumder was elected to Parliament in the 2008 Bangladeshi general election, beating Bangladesh Nationalist Party candidate Muhammad Hamidullah Khan.
 On 22 October 2013 his car was attacked with Molotov cocktails outside Mohona TV.
 He was elected to Parliament in the General Election 2014 as a candidate of Bangladesh Awami League from Dhaka-15.
 He beat his nearest rival Ekhlas Uddin Molla, an independent candidate by 26,786 votes.
 Majumder is the chairman of Mohona TV, a private television channel.
 He is a member of the Parliamentary standing committee on Housing and Public Works Ministry.

+On 19 October 2024, a Dhaka court placed him on a three-day remand in connection with the killing of student Ikramul Haque.
+Ikramul had sustained bullet injuries on 4 August during the student-led mass uprising and later died at the Combined Military Hospital on 14 August.
+Chief Metropolitan Magistrate Judge Ali Haider passed the remand order after the investigation officer requested a seven-day remand.
+Kamal was arrested by police from Gulshan in the early hours of 18 October.
+Ikramul's father, Ziaul Haque, had filed a murder case on 7 September with Shah Ali police station.